vanHeemstraSystems/flask-headstart/100/README.md

 Install Visual Studio Code using the Google Chrome Web Browser, by browsing to https://code.visualstudio.com/download Follow the instructions on the webiste to download and install Visual Studio Code, see [How to Install RPM File on CentOs Linux](https://phoenixnap.com/kb/how-to-install-rpm-file-centos-linux).

+NOTE: You have to shutdown and restart the Graphical Shell to see the Visual Studio Code icon under Applications > Programming.

 ## 102 Install virtualenv